IyesGames/minewars/doc/src/gameplay/territory.md

 player can see **3** tiles away from tiles they own.

 The entire map's geography is shown to all players at all times, there are no areas that are completely "black".
-Fog of war simply means that the player does not know the ownership (which player controls the tile).

 Mountain tiles are always treated as a cluster.
 If you can see one tile of the cluster, you see them all.

 Within fog-of-war tiles, the player sees:
  - Current tile kind (if changed due to harvesting, explosions, etc.)
- - Completed Structures (incl Roads)
  - Explosions
  - Skulls

 Within visible tiles, the player also sees:
- - The ownership of the tile (displayed using the owner's color)
+ - The ownership of the tile
+ - Completed Structures (incl Roads)
  - Smokes

 On a player's own territory, the player also sees: